aliaksandr-s/prototyping-with-clojure/tutorial/chapter-03/03-Choosing the stack.md

 ### Database

-Our app is relatively small and we don't have any special needs so we can probably use any database.
+Our app is relatively small and we don't have any special needs so we can probably use pos.

 ### 3
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUwMjczMzQ5MSwxMjIzNjgwODQ0LC00Mz
+eyJoaXN0b3J5IjpbMTkxMjk4MTA2MiwxMjIzNjgwODQ0LC00Mz
 I5OTQxNjIsLTE0NjM3MDA0NzMsLTEzNDE3ODk3NzRdfQ==
 -->